The Mask (Chambers short story): Part one

 Camilla: (Terrified, aside to Cassilda) No mask?
 No mask!

-In his home in Rue Sainte-Cécile, Paris, talented sculptor Boris Yvain has completed works representing figures such as the Madonna and Cupid, and is working on a representation of the Fates.
-Through an unusual chemical process, he has also managed to produce a mysterious liquid that turns living beings immersed in it into pure marble representations of themselves.
-He demonstrates the solution to his painter friend Alec in an Easter lily and a goldfish, both of which are turned into beautiful white marble sculptures with azure and rose tints.
+In his home in Rue Sainte-Cécile, Paris, sculptor Boris Yvain has completed works representing figures such as the Madonna and Cupid, and is working on a representation of the Fates.
+Through a chemical process, he has produced a liquid that turns living beings immersed in it into pure marble representations of themselves.
+He demonstrates the solution to his painter friend Alec on an Easter lily and a goldfish, both of which are turned into white marble sculptures with azure and rose tints.

-Amidst discussions about Boris's sculptures and his reluctance to reveal this transformative secret to the world, as it would forever disrupt science and art, the dynamic between the characters becomes apparent, as there is an unspoken love triangle involving Boris, Alec, and Geneviève.
-Boris's lover was also the model for his acclaimed Madonna sculpture.
+Amidst discussions about Boris's sculptures and his reluctance to reveal this transformative secret to the world, as it would forever disrupt science and art, the dynamic between the characters becomes apparent, as there is an unspoken love triangle involving Boris, Alec, and Geneviève, Boris's lover who was also the model for his acclaimed Madonna sculpture.
 Geneviève's ever-changing moods and interactions hint at deeper emotions and tensions within the trio.